The Art of the Start Up: Howard James of FASTSIGNS, Washington, D.C.

 “It’s about putting your best foot forward and giving the best service you can.
 And hopefully that’s enough.”

 One thing James did early on, being in D.C., was getting the proper government certifications.
-Looking back over his past fourteen years in the industry, James cites two projects that proved a huge boost for his company.
+Looking back over his past eighteen years in the industry, James cites two projects that proved a huge boost for his company.
 The first involved a big government contractor that was in the business of buying up smaller tech companies and rebranding them.
 “There were a lot of times we’d go into their offices and didn’t dare ask what they did,” he laughs.

 They started out doing one-offs for them.
 This happened early on after they opened, and after a screw-up on one project, James was proactive and told them they were going to work on it until they made it right.
 “And we made it right, and they were happy with us for doing so,” he says.